 On request BB, HB and FB rates can be advised.

-According to your needs the cook or houseboy will purchase whatever food you require and submit the bills.
+According to your needs the cook or houseboy will cook the food you have purchased.

 Most vegetable and fruits are purchased daily from the farms.
 Fresh prawns, seafood, live crabs and lobster bought to the villa by fishermen.